 4. Your marketing opportunity

 Cardboard packaging is a great opportunity to convey your brand message, not only to the end user of the product but also to anyone the package comes across on its journey there.
 Plants aren’t known to have numerous printable surfaces so the packaging might just be your perfect stand-in.
 The print options are virtually unlimited.
 The ease of printing cardboard means the box is a blank canvas for your marketing dream.

 5. Keep your plants safe

 Plants aren’t the easiest products to ship, and damages can be fairly common.
 The challenge is in their often delicate exterior and their need of oxygen to survive.
 This makes wrapping out of the question and bagging just doesn’t offer enough protection for a long journey.
-The strength in a cardboard plant box offers not only protection for a plant of any size, but also enables them to be stacked or palletised.
+The strength in a cardboard plant box offers not only protection for a plant, but enables them to be stacked.

 6. Create an unpacking experience

 The packaging is the first thing your customer sees, and it’s well known that first impressions last.
 Unfortunately it’s normally had to make it through a fair few scuffs and bumps to get to that stage, but it doesn’t change the impression that sticks!
 We’ve all spent 5 minutes unwrapping a parcel before now, even if only in a game at Christmas – it can be pretty frustrating!
 It’s actually quite scary to think that’s the frame of mind your customer is in the first time they see your product, but flip that on it’s head and think about the positive experience you can create.